MA Primary Education with Gaelic (Learners)

 Based in the Moray House School of Education, you will have the opportunity to develop a deep knowledge and understanding of learning, of children as individual learners, and of the pedagogies associated with the primary curriculum.

 Through extended and sustained professional practice in Gaelic-medium and English-medium schools, you will develop professional expertise, knowledge of the curriculum in action and a critical understanding of the complexities of school and community.

-Additionally, MA (Hons) Primary Education with Gaelic (learners) provides you with the opportunity to study courses in Celtic (School of Literatures, Languages & Cultures) and psychology (School of Philosophy, Psychology & Language Sciences), exposing you to internationally renowned expertise in these subject areas.
+Additionally, MA (Hons) Primary Education with Gaelic (learners) provides you with the opportunity to study courses in Celtic (School of Literatures, Languages & Cultures) and linguistics (School of Philosophy, Psychology & Language Sciences), exposing you to internationally renowned expertise in these subject areas.

 Graduates of the programme are able to teach in Gaelic-medium or English-medium primary education.

 The MA (Hons) Primary Education with Gaelic (learners) programme is accredited by the General Teaching Council for Scotland (GTCS).
 Upon graduation, all UK and EU students are able to register with the GTCS as provisionally qualified teachers and are guaranteed a one-year induction post in a Scottish school.

 You will study primary studies, educational studies and Gaelic.
 Primary education courses include placements in schools.

 You will study primary studies, Gaelic and linguistics.
 Primary education courses include placements in schools.

 You will spend a year at Sabhal Mòr Ostaig on the Isle of Skye, focusing on developing your Gaelic.
 You will complete An Cùrsa Comais, an intensive language learning course designed for intermediate level learners whose aim is to become fluent in Gaelic.